arvinsalehi/arvinsalehi/README.md

 Interested in logical concepts within Intellectual and financial limits.

 # Path and Resources
-I started with back-end then server administration then machine vision and platfrom engineerin.
+I started with back-end then server administration then machine vision and platfrom engineering.
 And here you can find some free resources I picked up along the way (Apart of source codes and official documents).
 I'm interested in learning about linux kernel's, firmware development and maybe compilers???

 ## Linux Kernel Development Fundementals
 - **Languages**: Rust, C